aws-samples/aws-enterprise-jumpstart/README.md

 **If not exists applies to all steps**

+Use [CHECKLIST.md](CHECKLIST.md) to note down and document required information during the deployment process.

 ### Perform the following steps within the central organization management account

 1. Create AWS Organization and verify the email associated